KIBERLINE7/WebGame-TreasureAndDungeon/README.md

 # WebGame-TreasureAndDungeon

-# This project is written and uses the Fast API framework
+# This project is written and uses the Fast API framework and connect with sqlalchemy to PostgresSQL database

 Basic commands for launching and working with the project:
 1) uvicorn main:app --reload